ketch/RK-Opt/paper.md

 ## `am_radius-opt`

-Whereas the previous two subpackages are fairly general-purpose tools, this package solves a very specific set of problems described by
+Whereas the previous two subpackages are fairly general-purpose tools, this package solves a very specific set of problems described in [@2009_monotonicity].
-@2009_monotonicity.
 Specifically, the provided routines determine the coefficients of multistep methods (including classes of general linear methods) with the largest possible SSP coefficient (also known as radius of absolute monotonicity).
 The corresponding optimization problem